-The course textbook will be available on the course website.
-Lectures and the textbook will be closely related in content and sequence, though examples done in lecture might be different from those in the text.
-Solutions to the practice problems can be found here.
+The textbook is on the course website.
+Lectures and the textbook will be closely related in content and sequence, though the exposition and examples in lecture might be different from those in the text.

 Course grades will be assigned using the following weights:

 Grades will be based on a combination of absolute cutoffs and the distribution of overall scores.

 You are encouraged to discuss practice problems and homework with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
 However, you must write up all your assignments on your own.